 These are all old-school media and once you start figuring out what to do, you are faced with the same headaches as museums are.
 How to store something in a way so it will last "forever", which in our society may be only a 100 or 200 years.
 Paper prints you can scan again and make new prints of before they deteriorate.
 DVD's may not be readable in 10-20 years simply because there won't be any DVD-drives around to put them into!

-You would have to mark the images in your archive that are masterpieces or the most valuable, and then put a process of continuous storage into action.
+You would have to mark the images in your archive that are 'masterpieces' or the 'most valuable', and then put a process of continuous storage into action.
 Is it the great photographs, or does it also include family photographs?
 Imagine what you would miss in case it happened.
 That's the ones.

-My daughter Robin Isabella Overgaard in 2009.
+My daughter Robin Isabella Overgaard.
 Leica R8 DMR with Leica 35-70mm Vario-Elmarit-R ASPH f/2.8.

 You cannot wait till 10 minutes before your digital media is destroyed, you have to put a workflow into place now that saves the existing files as well as future masterpieces automatically into that archive.

 As a side note, you should consider how to upgrade say DVD before they stop making DVD drives that you can connect to your computer (they are going to change the cables and plugs on the computers, and eventually nobody will make DVD readers or writers anymore).
-The more you look at it, you see how ridiculous the DVD format is: 4.5 GB on one disc measured up against your 64GB memory card and your 128 GB iPhone.
+The more you look at it, you see how ridiculous the DVD format is: 4.5 GB on one disc measured up against your 128GB memory card and your 512 GB iPhone.

 Even you have to go a little old school on this, you have to think ahead.
 You likely took over glass negatives or 8mm film from someone, or you may sit on an archive of film negatives.

-In a cafe in Miami, 2013.
+In a cafe in Miami.
 Leica M 240 with Leica 50mm Noctilux-M ASPH f/0.95.

-It's quite slow and expensive to get a 8mm film digitized ... and few year later you realize that the "high definition" digitalization you had made is now ridiculous low resolution by today's standards.
+It's quite slow and expensive to get an 8mm film digitized ... and few year later you realize that the "high definition" digitalization you had made is now ridiculous low resolution by today's standards.
 And another few years later you discover that the ".mov" format they wrote it in doesn't open on a computer anymore.
 Or you used DV tapes and who uses those anymore?

 There we go again!
 It's a continuous updating process even if you are smart about it.